 Ground-source heat pumps may also be referred to as geothermal, earth-energy, or geoexchange, and these use the earth or groundwater to heat and cool your home.
 They are available in either an open-loop or closed-loop system and are suitable for use with both forced air and radiant heating systems.
 They are extremely energy-efficient, especially in areas that experience harsh winter weather, with costs at around 65% of a standard electric heating system.
 Choosing a unit that can also provide domestic hot water heating can also reduce your water heating bills by 25-50%.

-An open-loop ground-source heat pump system uses an underground body of water in order to heat and cool the home, with the water being drawn up to the heat exchanger via a well system where the heat is extracted.
-The water is then sent back into the original body of water via another well, or above ground to a stream or pond.
+An open-loop ground-source heat pump system uses an underground body of water for heating and cooling the home.
+The pump relies on a well system for drawing water up to the heat exchanger, which extracts the heat.
+Next, the water returns to the original body of water via another well (or above ground into a stream or pond).

 Closed-loop ground-source heat pump systems use a run of underground piping in order to extract and reject heat from and to the earth.
 Because the system is closed and pressurized, it requires the least annual maintenance compared to other types of heat pumps.